antoine-gmnz/test-waalaxy/README.md

 ### The database is already seeded, you don't need to run the script to make it work.

+## Tests
+I didn't focused on the code coverage but more on testing what's useful like the queue processor/make sure the controllers returned the right error codes etc...

 ## Tools installed

 ### Prisma